-Russian regions buckle under financial pressure, Ukraine's foreign intelligence says
+Russian regions are buckling under financial pressure, Ukraine's foreign intelligence says

 Andrii Muravskyi — 21 January, 19:25

-Russian regions buckle under financial pressure, Ukraine's foreign intelligence says
+Russian regions are buckling under financial pressure, Ukraine's foreign intelligence says

 The Kremlin.
 Stock photo: Getty Images

-A budget crisis in Russia's regions has moved into a practical phase at the start of 2026, emerging in widespread delays to wage payments in the public sector.
+The budget crisis in Russia's regions made itself felt at the start of 2026 in the form of widespread delays to salary payments in the public sector.

 Source: Foreign Intelligence Service of Ukraine (FISU)